 We have plenty of excellent CV samples you can have a look at for inspiration on your header, and if you’re in a hurry, choose one of our free CV templates to start and complete your teacher CV in no time.

-Ensure the ATS and employers can read your CV
+How to ensure the ATS and employers can read your resume

 To ensure your CV reaches headteachers and department heads, you’ll need to pass muster with the ATS.
 The good news is that formatting for the ATS also results in a CV that is easy for employers to read.